SaraTisell/afiyet-olsun/README.md

 When a user that is not logged in navigates to the *Booking Page* they are asked to Login or Signup.
   * Links to *Login* & *Signup*

 Info text with benefits for having an account at Afiyet Olsun is displayed.

 **Booking page for user / staff with account**

 ![booking form](docs/readme_img/bookingform-ao.png)

-A user or staff member can make a reservtion by fill in the form with valid information The field includes:
+A user or staff member can make a reservtion by fill in the form with valid information.

+The fields:
 * Name
 * Email
 * Date